NCAR/HPCinstall/README.md

 ## Installation

-HPCInstall can be simply copied in a directory and invoked with fully qualified path.
-Or that directory can be put in the `$PATH`.
-Strictly speaking that ends the installation.
+HPCInstall can be simply copied in a directory and invoked with fully qualified path, or that directory can be put in the `$PATH`.
+However it needs to be configured for the particular machine, and to do so it needs a `config.hpcinstall.yaml` file in the installation directory.

-However there is configuration to be done, and it must be done by creating a `config.hpcinstall.yaml` file in the installation directory.
-See the ones for the machines I work on for some examples, probably later I will describe more.
+The mandatory configuration options are:

+* `scratch_tree`: The directory where temporary installs will happen is `scratch_tree/$USER` (can be overriden by setting the `HPCI_TEST_BASEPATH` environment variable)

+* `sw_install_dir`: The basepath of the tree where sofware will be installed
+* `sw_install_struct`: The structure of the tree where sofware will be installed

+* `mod_install_dir`: The directory tree where modules will be installed
+* `mod_install_struct`: The structure of the tree where modules will be installed

+There are additional optional configuration options, namely:

+* `use_modules`: must be a boolean, if `False` will not do anything module-related (default: `True`)
+* `python_cmd`: HPCInstall is written in python.
+If python is not in the `$PATH` or if the default version is too old, another one can be specified here with fully qualified path.
+* `script_repo`: if set to a directory, consider that directory as a clone of a repository where all the install scripts will be preserved.
+After a successful production installation, add the install script to that repository and push it
+* `git_cmd`: fully qualified path of the git binary, to be run to preserve the install scripts per previous bullet.
+If the git binary in the `$PATH` is new enough, no need to set this option.

+The directory-related configuration options may use evironmental variables.
+See the `.yaml` files for some examples.